 Cost of Living in Japan

-In Japan, the local currency is yen (¥) and is still a very cash-reliant society.
+In Japan, the local currency is the yen (¥), and it is still a very cash-reliant society.
 Outside of large international chain stores and key locations such as airports, you will struggle to find many places that accept card.
-The further you travel from major cities these chances will continue to dwindle, so always be sure to carry cash with you in Japan.
+The further you travel from major cities, the more these chances will continue to dwindle, so always be sure to carry cash with you in Japan.

 Since Japan is quite a small country in terms of size, many of the apartments and homes are smaller than people may expect.
-However, this means that typically the rent is on the cheaper end of things, and buying food and produce is what drives up the costs more.
+However, this means that typically, the rent is on the cheaper end of things, and buying food and produce drives up the costs more.

 Recommended Cafes and Coworking Spaces in Japan